broadinstitute/gnomad-browser/browser/help/topics/v4-browser-hts.md

   - `all`: An array containing colocated variants that are present in the entire exome dataset.
   - `non_ukb`: An array containing colocated variants that are present in the non-UK Biobank (UKB) subset of the dataset.
   - `subsets`: A set containing the subsets this variant is seen in.
-  - `flags`: A set containing the flags of this variant.
+  - `flags`: A set containing the flags about the region this variant falls in.
   - `freq`: A struct containing variant frequency information for each subset.
   - `all`: Struct containing variant frequency information calculated across all samples.
     - `ac`: The alternate allele count for this variant calculated across high-quality genotypes (genotypes with depth >= 10, genotype quality >= 20 and minor allele balance > 0.2 for heterozygous genotypes).